ysoh880710/ParallelComputing/README.md

 ## Definition

-[Parallel computing](https://en.wikipedia.org/wiki/Parallel_computing) is a type of computation in which many calculations or processes are carried out **simultaneously**."
+[Parallel computing](https://en.wikipedia.org/wiki/Parallel_computing) is a type of computation in which many calculations or processes are carried out **simultaneously**.

 ## Why [Parallel computing](https://en.wikipedia.org/wiki/Parallel_computing)?

-- To solve problem or compute more things in same amount of time by computing in parallel.
+- To compute more task in same amount of time or same amount of task in shorter amount of time by computing smaller problems in parallel.

 ## What are the types of parallelism?